kotarou3/ffxiv-arena-images/README.md

 All arenas were exported with ZoneFbx, as Godbert would error out when trying to export

+### FRU
+Arena radius: 20m

+Temporary scuffed exports with half-broken textures.
+Phase numbers are verbatim from game files, so might not actually match with chronological phase order

 ### T4
 Arena radius: 25m